This is the documentation for the container barcodereader.

 factorycube-edge in remote environments with bad internet connections.
 It will even survive restarts (e.g. internet failure and then 1h later power failure).
 We developed it as we’ve tested multiple MQTT brokers and their bridge functionalities (date of testing: 2021-03-15) and could not find a proper solution:

 - emqx causes for internet blackouts longer than 3-4 min a DoS attack on our server (messages are send in endless loop, see https://github.com/emqx/emqx-bridge-mqtt/issues/81)

 - VerneMQ only stored 10-20% of the data

 This tool is used as a central MQTT broker.
 See emqx-edge documentation for more information.

-This docker container automatically detects ifm gateways in the specified network and reads their sensor values in the highest possible data frequency.
+This docker container automatically detects cameras in the network and makes them accessible via MQTT.
 The MQTT output is specified in the MQTT documentation

 This tool acts as an MQTT bridge to handle bad internet connections.